Free food distribution programs in your community.

 How to get free food

-The hours, application process, and regulations of each food giveaway program that may be near you will vary.
-Some centers will help maybe one person or others will give enough free groceries to feed an entire extended family.
-Some food pantry programs or distribution locations will also offer other types of nutritional stuff to clients, including personal hygiene or household cleaning supplies.
+The hours, application process, and regulations of each food giveaway program near you will vary.
+Some will maybe one person (you) or others will give enough free groceries for an entire extended family.
+Some food pantries or other distribution locations will also offer other types of supplies to clients, including personal hygiene or household cleaning supplies.

-- In addition to free food given out now, long term support is often provided.
+• In addition to free food given out now, long term support is often provided.
 Food pantries as well as human services offices will often help process SNAP food stamp or WIC applications as well as other USDA assistance programs.
-Families with a very low or no income can also get emergency food stamp cards.

-In general, many local organizations to their best to fight hunger.
-Some are charities and others are government funded.
-A number of food assistance programs may be located near you, and the organizations listed below (by town, city, state and county) are the places to go to for help.
+In general, many local organizations fight hunger.
+Some are charities, and others are government funded.
+A number of food assistance programs may be located near you or me, and the organizations listed below (by town, city, state and county) are the places to go to for help.

 Find a local food pantry below that is near you.
 Some are open 7 days a week, others address emergency situations, and some are open very limited hours.
 It is recommended to call in advance.
-Everyone from the poor to families in a crisis can get assistance, including a free box of food, from an organization near them.
+Everyone from the poor to families in a crisis can get assistance from a free, local food pantry.

 Alabama